openstack-archive/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/actions-existing-roles.rst

      /tmp/post_deployment || echo `date` ' failed to install iotop'
      >> /tmp/post_deployment

-Then sync the plugin tasks, execute the newly defined one, and verify the resultsЖ
+Then sync the plugin tasks, execute the newly defined one, and verify the results:

 .. code-block:: console